zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

 Without the single inside it will be interpreted as variable name and Angular-Kendo will look for $scope.default variable.
 Because omitting the quotes is a common error, Angular-Kendo will emit a warning in the JavaScript console when such variables are not found.

-Reload the application and observe the new look.
-Have in mind that at present the "Our menu", "Cart", "Account" and "About" views does not exists yet which is why clicking on any of the links will result in JavaScript error.
+Reload the application and see the new look.
+Have in mind that at present the "Our menu", "Cart", "Account" and "About" views do not exists yet which is why clicking on any of the links will result in a JavaScript error.

 For live preview please click [here](http://dojo.telerik.com/@valchev/exeS/4)